Skip to main content

 redshift_skip_autocommit_transaction_statements1.12.0TBDActive

-dbt still maintains its internal transaction_open state to preserve compatibility with dbt’s transaction tracking, even when actual statements are skipped.
+dbt still maintains its internal transaction_open state so transaction tracking remains consistent even when those SQL statements are skipped.

-To preserve the legacy behavior of sending BEGIN/COMMIT/ROLLBACK statements even when autocommit is enabled, set the flag to False in your dbt_project.yml:
+To skip unnecessary transaction statements when autocommit is enabled, set the flag to True in your dbt_project.yml:

 dbt_project.yml